home//writing

 Waiting for the whites of our eyes to show themselves again so that we can finally shut them all the way

-The sun dragging its wound along
+The sun its own wound

 Cirrus eddies in its wake